openai/openai-quickstart-python/README.md

 ## Basic request

-To send your first API request with the OpenAI Python SDK, make sure you have the right [dependacies installed](https://platform.openai.com/docs/quickstart?context=python) and then run the following code:
+To send your first API request with the [OpenAI Python SDK](https://github.com/openai/openai-python), make sure you have the right [dependencies installed](https://platform.openai.com/docs/quickstart?context=python) and then run the following code:

 ```python
 from openai import OpenAI